esdrasbeleza/wait-for-signal/README.md

 When I created these tools, I intended to use them in different Docker containers executed by `docker-compose`.
 An application needed to wait for another container to be fully provisioned before it was able to start.

-This situation is similar to the ones handled by [wait-for-it](https://github.com/vishnubob/wait-for-it), but instead of waiting to a service to be running and listening in some port, I want a task A to be finished (like a database provisioning) before a task B could start (like a backend application).
+This situation is similar to the ones handled by [wait-for-it](https://github.com/vishnubob/wait-for-it), but instead of waiting to a service to be running and listening in some port, I want some task A to be finished (like a database provisioning) before some task B could start (like a backend application).

 ## Building